adarwoo/kicad2gcode/README.md

 ## Features

 ### Support for ATC and manual tool change
-Save you racks and reuse them.
-Get clear instructions for the minimum change required.
+Define standard racks and use them.
+The existing rack is evaluated and an updated version is generated along with instructions for the changes required (add or replace a bit).

-Racks are optimized to minimise the number of tool changes and always sorted.
+Racks are optimized to minimise the number of tool changes and are always sorted to make the operator's life easier.
-Racks can have broken slots too.
+Racks can have un-usable slots too.
-Holes can be drilled or routed.

 Get rack composition clearly layed out for you.

 ### Custom shop tools
 Define you cutting tools on hand and let the software work it out for you.
 It uses your tolerance to optimise the work.
+If holes cannot be drilled (no adequate size), a router bit is used instead.
+The software check the drilling depth required based on the bit diameter and geometry and ensure it does not go through the backing board.

 ### Optimized machining
-Travelling Salesman Problem applied throughout to minimise traveling time.
+A Travelling Salesman Problem is applied throughout to minimise traveling time.
 This is applied for drilling and routing.

 ### Support for different units